 A survivor of the Crisis on Infinite Earths, Alexander Luthor had a desire to recreate the multiverse in order to build his idea of the perfect universe from its pieces.
 As part of this plan, he manipulated Talia, Dr. Psycho, Black Adam, Deathstroke, and the Calculator into forming the Society, a union of villainy with a distinct no scabs rule.
 Essentially, every supervillain was forced to join under threat of death (though, the Joker was purposely left out and Alexander assumed the guise of Lex Luthor who actively worked against him with the Secret Six).
 Intended as a distraction for Earth’s heroes, the ruse culminated in the Battle of Metropolis which included a freed Doomsday to wreak destruction.
 With Alexander Luthor murdered by the Joker following these events, Libra re-emerged as an agent of Darkseid re-assembling the Society for his bidding.
 Following the events of Flashpoint, the Society was retroactively founded by the Outsider as servants for the Crime Syndicate.
 When this came to light, Luthor assembled Bizarro, Captain Cold, Sinestro, Black Manta, Black Adam, and Deathstroke to form the Injustice League to oppose them.
 While the Society was a major development in 1976, the year was full of supervillain team-ups.

 The Crime Champions storyline gave rise to an annual team-up of the Justice League and Justice Society that seemingly only grew over the years.
 By 1976, the Squadron of Justice of Earth-S joined in as Captain Marvel’s foe King Kull united Brainiac, Joker, Penguin, Blockbuster, Queen Clea, Ibac, Mr. Atom, Dr. Light, Shade, and the Weeper to conquer the three Earths.
 Around the same time in the pages of the Super Friends comic, an anti-Super Friends group in the Super Foes was formed.
 Featuring Toyman, Penguin, Poison Ivy, Cheetah, and the Human Flying Fish, the group also took on junior members in the vein of Wendy Harris and Marvin White in Toyboy, Chick, Honeysuckle, Kitten, and Sardine.
-The year also provided the gem “The Great Super-Star Game” in DC Super Stars #10 where the Sportsmaster assembled Luthor, Joker, Weather Wizard, Dr. Polaris, Tattooed Man, Amazo, Felix Faust, Chronos, and Matter Master to play against a team of superheroes in a game of baseball to prove to his wife the Huntress that evil could at least triumph over good at something.
-Likely, these three examples of super-villain teams within the same year seemed fairly silly which hurt the prominence of such groups for a time.
-Fortunately, the Legion of Doom would save them.
+The year also provided the gem “The Great Super-Star Game” in DC Super Stars #10 where the Sportsmaster assembled Luthor, Joker, Weather Wizard, Dr. Polaris, Tattooed Man, Amazo, Felix Faust, Chronos, and Matter Master to play against a team of superheroes in a game of baseball to prove to his wife the Huntress that evil could at least triumph over good at something (a story loosely adapted in Batman: The Brave & The Bold “Triumvirate of Terror!”).
+The following year began a chilling trend of cold-based adversaries.

 When the 1978 season of the Super Friends was being developed, the creators had hoped to introduce Captain Marvel to the series in a big way.
 Entitled Battle of the Superheroes, the season would feature Marvel joining the Justice League as his nemesis Dr. Sivana formed the League of Evil in response.
 The Joker, Penguin, Poison Ivy, Cheetah, Gorilla Grodd, Captain Cold, Heat Wave, Abra Kadabra, Sinestro, King Kull, Mr. Atom, and Beautia Sivana rounded out the thirteen members of the nefarious group.
 However, the concept ran into a snag as part of the ongoing struggles between Hanna-Barbera and Filmation over the television rights of DC’s properties.
 Filmation had secured Captain Marvel and Batman with Batman and Robin having an exemption for the purposes of Super Friends.
 While Hanna-Barbera managed to negotiate the use of the Riddler and Scarecrow, Captain Marvel and his characters were off the table forcing the creators to revamp the entire idea.